nilearn/nilearn/doc/extracting_data.rst

   be removed by passing them to :meth:`NiftiMasker.transform`.
 If the dataset provides a confounds file, just pass its path to the masker.

 - Linear filtering.
-Low-pass and high-pass filters allow for removing artifacts.
+Low-pass and high-pass filters can be used to remove artifacts.
   Care has been taken to apply this processing to confounds if necessary.

 - Normalization.
 Signals can be normalized (scaled to unit variance) before